Barissa-Imran/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `10-no_more_js` - Deletes all the regular files (not the directories) with a `.js`extension that present in the current directory and all its subfolders.

 `11-directories` - Counts the number of directories and sub-directories in the current directory.

+`12-newest_files` - Displays the 10 newest files in the current directory.